hominioguardian/hominio-no1/docs/PROJECT_OVERVIEW.md

 ## 🚀 Future Vision

-The Hominio Summit No1 is designed as the inaugural event of an annual tradition, establishing a new standard for startup competitions in Europe.
-Success of this first edition will pave the way for:
+The Hominio Summit No1 is designed as the inaugural event of a revolutionary tournament series, establishing a new standard for startup competitions globally.

+### Hominio Summit No2: Earth-Scale Tournament
+Following the success of the European edition, **Hominio Summit No2** will expand to become the world's first global startup tournament:

+- **Continental Qualifiers:** Europe, North America, Asia-Pacific, Africa, South America, Middle East
+- **Global Finale:** Representatives from each continent compete for ultimate recognition
+- **Expanded Prize Pool:** Multi-million euro funding across multiple winners
+- **Cultural Exchange:** Celebrating global entrepreneurship and innovation diversity

+### Long-term Roadmap:
+- **Year 1 (2026):** Hominio Summit No1 - European Championship
-- Annual Hominio Summit events
+- **Year 2 (2027):** Hominio Summit No2 - Global Championship
-- Expansion to other global regions
+- **Year 3+:** Annual global tournaments with regional championships
-- Alumni network development
+- Alumni network development spanning continents
-- Partnership with major European innovation hubs
+- Partnership with major global innovation hubs
-- Integration with European startup funding ecosystem
+- Integration with international startup funding ecosystem
+- Establishment of Hominio Foundation for entrepreneurship education

 ---